Summary of Significant Accounting Policies

 We consider all highly liquid investments purchased with an original maturity of three months or less to be cash equivalents.

-From time to time, we utilize derivative instruments to mitigate our financial exposure to commodity price and interest rate volatility.
-The derivative instruments, which are placed with financial institutions that we believe are of acceptable credit risk, generally take the form of collars and swaps.
+We utilize derivative instruments, which are placed with financial institutions that we believe are of acceptable credit risk, to mitigate our financial exposure to commodity price and interest rate volatility.
 All derivative transactions are subject to our risk management policy, which has been reviewed and approved by our board of directors.

 Oil and Gas Properties